 An avulsion of the biceps femoris tendon is where the tendon comes away from the bone taking a piece of bone with it.
 This most commonly occurs where the long head attaches to the ischial tuberosity in the buttocks but can also occur at the back of the knee.

 Biceps femoris avulsions normally occur during a rapid or violent kicking movement or explosive bending of the knee for example when sprinting at top speed.
-If the athlete is fatigued or has not warmed up properly or suffered a recent hamstring injury they may be more susceptible.
+Fatigue, not warming up properly, or a recent hamstring injury makes you more susceptible.

 Treatment for biceps femoris avulsion